Cultti/Gcp.SecretManager.Provider/README.md

 2. Configure secret manager as configuration source
 ```
 config.AddGcpSecretManager(options => {
-   options.ProjectName = "ProjectId"; // Required
+   options.ProjectId = "ProjectId"; // Required
    options.CredentialsPath = "/path/to/credentials"; // Optional
 });
 ```
-You can also provide CredentialsPath with GOOGLE_APPLICATION_CREDENTIALS environment variable
+*You can also provide CredentialsPath with GOOGLE_APPLICATION_CREDENTIALS environment variable*

 3. Ready to go!